kardolus/chatgpt-cli/README.md

     chatgpt --interactive
     ```

+   If you want the CLI to automatically create a new thread for each session, ensure that the `auto_create_new_thread`
+   configuration variable is set to `true`.
+This will create a unique thread identifier for each interactive session.

 5. To use the pipe feature, create a text file containing some context.
 For example, create a file named context.txt
    with the following content: